 Symptoms of asthma include wheezing, coughing (particularly at night), chest tightness, difficulty in breathing and shortness of breath, and symptoms may vary between children.
 It is generally accepted that children under six years of age do not have the skills and ability to recognise and manage their own asthma without adult assistance.
-With this in mind, a service must recognise the need to educate staff and parents/guardians about asthma and promote responsible asthma management strategies.
+A service must recognise the need to educate staff and families about asthma and promote responsible asthma management strategies.

 Legislation that governs the operation of approved children's services is based on the health, safety and welfare of children, and requires that children are protected from hazards and harm.
-The approved provider will ensure that there is at least one educator on duty at all times who has current approved emergency asthma management training in accordance with the Education and Care Services National Regulations 2011 (Regulation 136(c)).
+The approved provider will ensure that there is always at least one educator on duty who has current approved emergency asthma management training in accordance with the Education and Care Services National Regulations 2011 (Regulation 136(c)).
 As a demonstration of duty of care and best practice, BPA recommends all educators have current approved emergency asthma management training (refer to Definitions).